Ongoing Investigations: Case #123April 29, 2011

 Batman Year One was a real treat.
 Watching two men, Batman and Jim Gordon, take their first steps in trying to clean up Gotham is gripping.
 It was certainly a gritty look at the city which is no surprise coming from Frank Miller, but it retained its humanity probably because it the beginning so there is hope.
 And David Mazzucchelli’s art is so graphic and bold making it feel old and new at the same time.
 This makes me doubly excited to see the animated feature coming out soon.

-In the spirit of solidarity between maids (and becuase it is easy to find tasteful pictures of her):
+In the spirit of solidarity between maids (and because it is easy to find tasteful pictures of her):